85th Infantry Division (United States): World War I

-From England the 339th Infantry Regiment sailed to Archangel, Russia to fight along the White Army in the Russian Civil War against Bolshevik forces as part of the Polar Bear Expedition.
-Accompanying the 339th were the 1st Battalion, 310th Engineers, the 337th Ambulance Company, and the 337th Field Hospital.

-After arrival in France as part of the American Expeditionary Forces, the remainder of the division was broken up to support other units.
-The Headquarters was stationed in Lorraine as a depot division and therefore did not participate in any combat operations.
-Doughboys of the Division served in other Divisions at the Battles for St. Mihiel, Marbache and in the Meuse-Argonne on the Western Front.

-After the war the division remained on occupation duty in Germany and by August 1919, the last elements of the division returned to the United States.
+From England, the 339th Infantry Regiment, 1st Battalion, 310th Engineers, and 337th Ambulance and Field Hospital Companies sailed to Arkhangelsk, in the former Russian Empire, as part of the Polar Bear Expedition to fight alongside the White Army against the Red Army in the Russian Civil War.
+When the remainder of the division arrived in France as part of the American Expeditionary Forces, it was reduced to cadre strength and designated the 4th Depot Division, being used to receive, equip, train, and forward casualty replacements and personnel returned from hospitals to frontline combat units.
+Men who passed through the division served in other divisions at the battles of St. Mihiel, Marbache, and in the Meuse-Argonne Offensive on the Western Front.
+After the war, the division remained on occupation duty in Germany and by April 1919, the last elements of the division returned to the United States.